Russian peacekeepers go to Nagorno-Karabakh to bolster truce

 The agreement also calls for transport links to be established through Armenia linking Azerbaijan and its western exclave of Nakhchivan, which is surrounded by Armenia, Iran and Turkey.

-Nagorno-Karabakh military have reported over 1,200 troops killed in the six weeks of fighting.
+Nagorno-Karabakh military have reported some 1,300 troops killed in the six weeks of fighting.
 Azerbaijan hasn’t disclosed its military losses.
 Scores of civilians have also been killed and wounded on both sides.

+Russia, France and the U.S. — co-chairs of the Minsk Group, set up in the 1990s by the Organization for Security and Cooperation in Europe to mediate the conflict — have been trying to secure a cease-fire for weeks.

+Moscow faced a particularly delicate balancing act: It has a military base in Armenia and a pact obliging it to protect the country in case of foreign aggression, but also has good ties with Azerbaijan.